chrisisler/wavematch/README.md

     '[ x, ... ]': (...args) => ...

     //TODO
-    // Match an array of at least length 2
+    // Match an array of at least length N
     '[ x, y, ... ]': (...args) => ...
 })
 ```